 It has all become possible now that ITER has signed an agreement with the CEA Cadarache sports activities structure (ASCEA).
 This agreement makes it possible for ITER staff (directly employed and seconded) to sign up for the different sports sections proposed by the ASCEA under the same conditions as the CEA staff.

 The ASCEA proposes 27 different sports including skiing, golf, dance, skeet shooting, motorcycling, diving, mountaineering, cycling, football, tennis, squash, sailing, aikido, yoga and many other disciplines.

-If you are interested and want to join, just go to one of the 2 canteens where you will find registration forms as well as the ASCEA catalogues next to the stairs.
+If you are interested and want to join, just go to one of the two canteens where you will find registration forms as well as the ASCEA catalogues next to the stairs.

 Once you have your ASCEA membership card, you can then join any of the member associations.
-Your card will allow you a 30 % reduction on the normal membership fees of the associations.
+Your card will allow you a 30 percent reduction on the normal membership fees of the associations.

 Most of Giono's novels have been translated into English.
 A good way to get acquainted with his work is to read Jean le Bleu (Blue Boy), a fictionalized autobiography published in 1932.

 In Manosque, the Centre Jean Giono, near the entrance to the old town, has a rich library of manuscripts, rare editions and videos, and organizes regular exhibitions on Giono's life and work.